armcortex/portfolio/portfolio/content/post/scooter-gearbox/index.md

 While some components were just a Google search away, my tech-savvy vibes were totally leaning towards the core gears.
 So, I snagged the gearbox for a deep dive.

 Merely gazing at those gears wasn't enough.
 The real game?
 Reverse engineering.
-With Solidworks 3D at my disposal, I embarked on a meticulous journey, measuring every nook and cranny.
+With SolidWorks 3D at my disposal, I embarked on a meticulous journey, measuring every nook and cranny.
 My daily ritual?
 Slipping on disposable gloves, handling the greasy gearbox, and getting down with calipers to size up every detail.
 Fast forward, and voila!
 Feast your eyes on my crafted masterpiece.